 No amount of usability testing can get at this real-world understanding.
-Observing users in the artificial environment of a lab or remote usability study provides feedback in a controlled environment.
+Observing users in the artificial environment of a lab or any controlled environment provides feedback that is outside the context of the user’s natural environment.

 The missing piece that ethnographic research provides is insight gained from observing users in their own environment and learning what that world looks like.

 Ethnographic research is most beneficial for businesses that are in the early stages of developing a new product.
 We call this the requirements-gathering stage.
 During this stage some important insights you can gain about your users are:

 - Understanding the context in which your users use your product

 - Identifying unexpected issues that you may not have anticipated

 These findings also provide the building blocks for creating personas of users, which can inform design throughout development.